Einsiedel Dam

 Are there guided tours?

-Check the official website for information on guided tours or educational programs that may be available during your visit.
+Check the official website for information on guided tours, as offerings may vary.

 What’s the best time to visit?